seascape-models/seascape_collaboration/README.md

 * Understand how to change work directories easily in R
 * Personalised .Rprofiles to find the data if in different location to scripts (e.g. the spatial drive), see advanced section below

+## Using the mobile app

+This application lets you look at code, issues and get notifications.
+You can also create new issues from your phone, however, some functionally seems to be reduced.
+Either way its cool so give it a GO!

 ## How to do...